isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/conf-edit-in-oxygen.md

 # Configure the option to edit in Oxygen

-AEM Guides also allows the users to edit their DITA topics and DITA maps in the Editor of Oxygen connector plugin.
+AEM Guides also allows the users to edit their DITA topics and DITA maps in the Oxygen connector plugin.

 Use the instructions given in [Configuration overrides](download-install-additional-config-override.md#) to create the configuration file.
 In the configuration file, provide the following (property) details to configure the **Edit in Oxygen** option: